-Our program architects, led by Founding Dean, Dr. Andre Perry, considered the recommendations of the Blue Ribbon Panel on Clinical Preparation and Partnerships prepared by NCATE and released in the report, Transforming Teacher Education through Clinical Practice: A National Strategy to Prepare Effective Teachers for Improved Student Learning in 2010.
+Our program architects, considered the recommendations of the Blue Ribbon Panel on Clinical Preparation and Partnerships prepared by NCATE and released in the report, Transforming Teacher Education through Clinical Practice: A National Strategy to Prepare Effective Teachers for Improved Student Learning in 2010.

 Davenport University College of Urban Education degree programs:

-- Transform urban education, by transforming how we prepare teachers to educate.
+- Transform urban education, by revolutionizing how we prepare teachers to educate.

 - Forge strategic partnerships between urban schools and Davenport University.

-- Team rigorously selected urban educators with teaching candidates in the classroom.
+- Forms of team highly effective urban educators with teaching candidates in the classroom.

-- Redesign processes and track data to ensure dynamic, outcomes-based results.
+- Tracking data for the continuous improvement of processes to ensure dynamic, outcomes-based results.